Konvt/pgbar/docs/QuickStart.md

-pgbar::option::Starting;  // Modify the elements left of the progress bar and right of Percent pgbar::option::Ending;    // Modify the elements right of the progress bar and left of the Counter pgbar::option::BarLength; // Adjust the length of the progress bar
+pgbar::option::Starting;  // Modify the elements left of the progress bar and right of Percent pgbar::option::Ending;    // Modify the elements right of the progress bar and left of the Counter pgbar::option::Lead;      // Modify the frames of the animation section pgbar::option::Remains;   // Modify the fill character for the uniterated part pgbar::option::BarLength; // Adjust the length of the progress bar

 pgbar::option::SpeedUnit; // Modify the unit in the Speed section